V

 export type LineDataPoint = LineData;

-export interface LineChartProps extends BaseChartProps {
+export interface LineChartProps extends Omit<BaseChartProps, 'margin'> {

 /** Series data (can be provided via this prop or via TimeSeries children) */